josellerenas/josellerenas/README.md

 ## I'm currently looking for a job.
 About me:

-- Software developer working with the following technologies: **Frontend (HTML, CSS, SASS and JavaScript) and Java mobile for Android.**
+- Software developer working with the following technologies: **Backend (Java, Spring Framework, Spring Boot, JPA, Spring Security, RESTful API)**

 - Interested in keep learning the cutting-edge technologies that domain the IT industry.